Tested: X570 Motherboards Can Overjuice Ryzen, But Rarely Do

 The MSI X570 Godlike is the lone motherboard we have in the lab that allows us to adjust the parameter that is responsible for altering telemetry data: CPU VDD Full Scale Current.
 This setting appears to default to 280A on the Godlike with the latest publicly available non-beta BIOS (1.8).
 Remember, the company says its value is accurate given fine tuning for its power delivery subsystem, so we tested by adjusting the 300A (listed as VDD Adjusted in the charts) value recommended by The Stilt in his forum post.

 The SMU-reported and EPS12V measurements align closely in the first chart, which outlines the results of our 300A adjustment.
-The second chart, measured at stock settings with no VDD adjustment, clearly shows a delta between our recorded values and the reported power consumption, which now pegs at ~160W as opposed to ~140W with the adjusted VDD value—but this default behavior is more in line with an expected result than we see with the adjusted 300A values, which don't fully account for VRM losses.
+The second chart, measured at stock settings with no VDD adjustment, clearly shows a delta between our recorded values and the reported power consumption, which now pegs at roughly 160W as opposed to roughly 140W with the adjusted VDD value.
+The behavior with the default 'Auto' setting is more in line with an expected result than the adjusted 300A values.
 In contrast, the adjusted 300A value shows almost no losses due to VRM inefficiency, which would be nice if true.
 But it isn't.

 HWinfo hasn't shared information with us to clarify how it measures deviation, so the tool is a bit of a black box.
 The HWinfo tool reports a variance of 12% with the auto VDD settings above, implying that the tool makes its decisions based on reference full scale current values, and not those optimized by vendors to account for VRM efficiency.

-In the third slide, the adjusted VDD values result in lower heat, and the successive charts cover reduced voltages, frequencies, and performance associated with the adjustment.
+In the third slide, the adjusted 300A VDD setting results in lower heat, and the successive charts cover reduced voltages, frequencies, and performance associated with the adjustment.
 We're more inclined to believe that, based on the physical measurements we've taken and the normal amount of expected VRM efficiency losses, MSI's auto VDD settings are closer to reality than suggested by the HWinfo deviation metrics.

 Final Thoughts (For Now)